 The CA provides that a company must not provide or improve emoluments for directors in respect of such office, unless this is approved by separate shareholders' resolution (generally tabled at AGMs).
-This applies to directors' fees, expenses allowance insofar as this is charged to income tax in Singapore, contributions paid under pension schemes, and non-cash benefits received.
+This applies to directors' fees, expenses allowance insofar as this is charged to income tax in Singapore, contributions paid under pension schemes, and non-cash benefits received (for example, a company car or parking privileges).
 It is also generally unlawful for a company to make payments to directors by way of either compensation for loss of office as an officer of the company or of its subsidiary or as consideration for or in connection with retirement from such office, or in connection with the transfer of whole or part of the undertaking or property of the company, subject to certain limited exceptions.
 Save for the foregoing, companies are otherwise generally free to set the level or mode of directors' compensation.
-SGX-listed companies' Constitutions are required to provide that fees payable to NEDs shall be by a fixed sum and not a commission on or a percentage of profits or turnover, and salaries payable to executive directors may not include a commission on or a percentage of turnover.
-It is guite customary for SGXlisted company director remuneration to include a noncash component, e.g. share-based incentives (which for executive directors customarily carry performance conditions).
-The SGX-LR was recently amended to mandate that SGX-listed companies will have to disclose the exact amount and breakdown of the remuneration paid to their CEO and directors in their annual reports.
+SGXlisted companies' Constitutions are required to provide that fees payable to NEDs shall be by a fixed sum and not a commission on or a percentage of profits or turnover, and salaries payable to executive directors may not include a commission on or a percentage of turnover.
+It is guite customary for SGX-listed company director remuneration to include a non-cash component, e.g. share-based incentives (which for executive directors customarily carry performance conditions).
+The SGX-LR was recently amended to mandate that SGXlisted companies will have to disclose the exact amount and breakdown of the remuneration paid to their CEO and directors in their annual reports.
+In addition, the SGX-LR provides that 'golden handshake' or retirement pay-outs to directors of SGX-listed companies are additionally subject to separate requirements under the 'interested person transactions' rules under the SGX-LR.